Pingoda/Datapack-Template/README.md

 # Datapack-Template
-A Template for Minecraft Datapacks
+A Template for Minecraft Datapacks.
 The Files that you'll find here are for the most recent Minecraft Version